 Aikido translates from the Japanese as "The Way of Harmony and Spirit".
-It is a practical way of harmony with nature following a path of non-contention and reconciliation.

 However, although it is defensive by nature, make no mistake, it is very effective – that is why it is used by many police and armed forces around the world.

 Aikido, has since its conception, been non-competitive, however, several styles have now evolved from the parent of "Traditional" Aikido.

 It is the Traditional Form that we study in Trafford Aikido.